xcat2/confluent-docs/docs/user_reference/confluentdiscovery.md

 By default, confluent will assume it can use SNMPv1/v2c, community string `public` to communicate with the switch.
-To use a different SNMP community string, make sure the ethernet switch is defined as a node and set a value for secret.snmpcommunity:
+To use a different SNMP community string, make sure the ethernet switch is defined as a node and set a value for `secret.snmpcommunity`:

 ```bash
 nodedefine r8e1 secret.snmpcommunity=otherpublic
 ```

-Or for SNMPv3, use secret.hardwaremanagementuser and hardwaremanagementpassword:
+Or for SNMPv3, use `secret.hardwaremanagementuser` and `hardwaremanagementpassword`:

 ```bash
 nodedefine r8e1 secret.hardwaremanagementuser=snmpv3user secret.hardwaremanagementpassword=snmpv3password